Rep. Zinke to Newsmax: Trump Verdict Erodes the Constitution

-Former President Donald Trump was "exactly right" when he said his trial and felony convictions in New York City erode the Constitution, Rep. Ryan Zinke said on Newsmax Sunday.
+Former President Donald Trump was "exactly right" when he said his trial and felony convictions in New York City erode the Constitution, Rep. Ryan Zinke told Newsmax on Sunday.

 "The very Constitution is set up to make sure there was a balance against a tyrant, and that would be our government," the Montana Republican said on Newsmax's "Wake Up America Sunday."
 "When our government becomes too powerful, too concentrated, and in this case, going after a president — and look, this is a president with a lot of resources to defend himself — this has far-reaching consequences on us, because if the government can go after a former president, viciously and invent laws, that, or invent a case, we're in trouble."